EBITDA and Sellers Discretionary Earnings or "SDE" are the two most common metrics used to value a small business.

 What is SDE?

-SDE is calculated by taking your business’s net profit and adding back certain discretionary expenses.
+SDE is calculated by taking your business’s net profit and adding back or "recasting" certain discretionary expenses.

 For a more in-depth understanding of SDE, read our complete guide to SDE here.